stackhpc/ansible-slurm-appliance/docs/production.md

 that any time spent blocked due to this parallelism limit does not count against the (un-overridable) internal OpenTofu timeout of 30 minutes

+Consider configuring [OpenTofu remote state](./opentofu-remote-state.md) for any environments which should be unique, e.g. production and staging.

 ## Configure appliance

 ### Production configuration to consider